peritext/peritext/specification/sections/doc-meta_syntax.md

 The first part of a BibTeX object (eg ``@incollection``) describes the type of the section being written.

-Concerning modulo metadata, a modulo section metadata will always be recognized by the fact it is preceded by ``modulo`` :
+Concerning peritext metadata, a peritext section metadata will always be recognized by the fact it is preceded by ``peritext`` :

 ```
-@incollection{mycollection} //resource, not modulo metadata
+@incollection{mycollection} //resource, not peritext metadata
-@moduloincollection{mycollection} //metadata, because it begins with "modulo"
+@peritextincollection{mycollection} //metadata, because it begins with "peritext"
 ```

-The second just after the opening bracket (eg ``incollection``) would describe a ``cite_key`` in regular BibTeX : **in Modulo the citeKey is central, and should be also used as the slug of this section, usable to reference it in other content sections or for other purposes** - slug is an internal metadata. **All citeKeys should be unique along a whole document**.
+The second just after the opening bracket (eg ``incollection``) would describe a ``cite_key`` in regular BibTeX : **in Peritext the citeKey is central, and should be also used as the slug of this section, usable to reference it in other content sections or for other purposes** - slug is an internal metadata. **All citeKeys should be unique along a whole document**.

-Then follows a collection of key+value pairs, that Modulo respects but also extends for its own purposes.
+Then follows a collection of key+value pairs, that Peritext respects but also extends for its own purposes.

-Modulo follows and extends BibTex syntax to other types following a systematic syntax featuring three different information pieces :
+Peritext follows and extends BibTex syntax to other types following a systematic syntax featuring three different information pieces :

 *  the domain of the meta property (example: "general", "dublincore", "twitter", ...)
 * the key of the property to specify (example: "title")